ssdbhub/ssdbhub.github.io/Readme.md

 import com.udpwork.ssdb.*;
 ```

-Then create the client library using environment variables which were discussed
+Then the client library should be created using environment variables, which were discussed
 previously.

 ```java